ogtitle724/easyoutfit/README.md

 # EasyOutfit

-EasyOutfit is a Google Chrome extension designed to help you choose your daily outfits effortlessly.
+EasyOutfit is a Google Chrome extension designed to simplify your daily outfit selection process.
+With features to extract colors, textures, and patterns from web pages, it helps you create and combine outfit ideas effortlessly.

+---

 ## Features

-- **Color/Texture/Pattern retrieve**: Retrieve a color/texture/pattern from web page.
+- **Color/Texture/Pattern Retrieval**: Extract colors, textures, or patterns from any webpage using the picker tool.
-- **Create Sample**: Create sample clothes based on retrieved data.
+- **Create Samples**: Generate clothing samples based on retrieved data to visualize your options.
-- **Combination**: Make combination based on your choose.
+- **Combination Tool**: Mix and match your selected samples to create the perfect outfit combinations.

+---

 ## Structure

-- **manifest.json**: The manifest file is the configuration file for a Chrome extension.
-It tells Chrome how the extension should behave.
-- **background.js**: The background script runs continuously in the background and listens for command.
-- **content.js**: The content script is responsible for interacting with the webpage.
+- **`manifest.json`**: Defines the extension's configuration, including permissions, commands, and scripts.
+- **`background.js`**: Handles background processes, such as listening for commands or managing persistent tasks.
+- **`content.js`**: Manages interactions with the webpage, such as extracting visual elements and displaying the picker.

+---

 ## Installation

-1. Download the extension from the [Chrome Web Store](#).
-2. Click on the `Add to Chrome` button.
-3. Confirm the installation by clicking `Add extension`.
+1. Clone the repository or download it as a ZIP file.
+2. Open Chrome and go to `chrome://extensions/`.
+3. Enable "Developer mode" (toggle in the top-right corner).
+4. Click on "Load unpacked" and select the directory where the extension is stored.
+5. The extension will be installed and ready to use.

+---

 ## Usage

-1. Click command(ctrl + q) for picking mode.
-2. Click left mouse button for retrieve clothe sample(right mouse button for dismiss).
-3. Choose item for generating sample.
-4. Make combination based on your samples.
+1. Press `Ctrl + Q` (or the defined shortcut) to activate the picker mode.
+2. Move your cursor to the desired item on the webpage.
+3. - **Left Click**: Retrieve the color, texture, or pattern from the selected area.
+   - **Right Click**: Cancel the operation.
+4. Use the extracted data to create clothing samples.
+5. Combine samples to visualize outfit options.

+---

 ## Contributing

 We welcome contributions!
-Please read our [contributing guidelines](#) before submitting a pull request.
+Please follow these steps to contribute:

+1. Fork the repository.
+2. Create a new branch (`feature/<feature-name>`).
+3. Commit your changes with clear and descriptive messages.
+4. Submit a pull request, explaining your changes and their purpose.

+For more details, refer to our [contributing guidelines](#).

+---

 ## License